 This template was designed to help you schedule and follow up with appointments.
 Begin by choosing a start date and start time and a time interval (such as 15 minutes or 30 minutes).
 Then, make a copy of the Schedule worksheet before you begin creating your schedule.
 That way you will have a copy of the original schedule to use for other weeks.

 Conditional formatting is used to automatically highlight the appointments based on the symbol or letter you choose from the drop-down list.
-See below for more information about that.
+See "How to Format Based on Another Cell."